abunchofnerds-25/ccollections/README.md

 ### Engine Lifecycle

-facil.io uses a single shared event loop ("engine") per process.
-The engine starts automatically on the first `chttpsvr_start` call and stops automatically when the last server is destroyed -- no explicit engine start or stop call is required.
+facil.io uses a single shared event loop ("engine") per process, shared with `chttpclient`'s async engine (`chttpclient_do_async`/`_streaming`/`chttpclient_do_pooled`/`_streaming`) as well -- a process may run both at once.
+The engine starts automatically on the first `chttpsvr_start` call (or the first `chttpclient` async call, if that happens first) and stops automatically once the last reference from either module is released -- no explicit engine start or stop call is required for ordinary use.
+That stop is asynchronous: destroying the last server does not itself guarantee the engine has fully stopped by the time the destroy call returns.
+Call `chttpsvr_engine_wait()` afterward when a synchronous guarantee is needed (e.g. immediately reusing the port a just-destroyed server was listening on).

 The library does not install any signal handlers.
 Applications are responsible for wiring shutdown into whatever signal or lifecycle mechanism they use. `chttpsvr_engine_stop()` is async-signal-safe and is the intended shutdown hook: